Market Linked CDs Offer a Powerful Duo—Market Exposure with Principal Protection

 *MLCDs are insured by the Federal Deposit Insurance Corporation (“FDIC”) up to applicable limits set by federal law and regulation.
 An investor would receive at least the deposit amount of a CD if held to maturity, regardless of the performance of the underlier to which the CD is linked, subject to the creditworthiness of the issuer with respect to any amount in excess of applicable FDIC insurance limits.

+STRUCTURED INVESTMENTS ARE CONSIDERED COMPLEX PRODUCTS AND MAY NOT BE SUITABLE FOR ALL INVESTORS.
 Please note that there is no public secondary market for structured investments.
 Although the issuer may from time to time make a market in certain structured investments, the issuer does not have any obligation to do so and market making may be discontinued at any time.
 Accordingly, an investor must be prepared to hold such investments until maturity.
 Any or all payments are subject to the creditworthiness of the issuer.
-SIMON Markets LLC operates a technology platform that makes available offerings of structured investments and annuities to financial professionals.
-In operating this technology platform, SIMON Markets LLC earns revenue based on the volume of transactions that take place in these products and would benefit by an increase in sales for these products.
+Before investing in any product, an investor should review the prospectus or other offering documents, which contain important information, including the product’s investment objectives or goals, its strategies for achieving those goals, the principal risks of investing in the product, the product’s fees and expenses, and its past performance.